-Disabled access to the venue is relatively easy here - it's a straight run in from the courtyard.
+Disabled access to the venue is relatively easy here - approx 4 steps off the street and then it's pretty much a straight run in (one small step at the door).

-There are no disabled toilets at the venue.
+There is a disabled toilet at the venue.

-There is no bus route along The Pleasance but a lot of Lothian Buses services run not far away along The Bridges etc.
+There is no bus route along Royal Terrace but a lot of Lothian Buses services run not far away along Leith Street/Walk and Royal Terrace.

-Waverley railway station is fairly handy (less than a mile) to the north and about 10-15 minutes brisk walk while St Andrew Square bus station is just a little further away beside Waverley.
+Waverley railway station is fairly handy (less than a mile) to the south west and about 10-15 minutes brisk walk while St Andrew Square bus station is just a little further away beside Waverley.

 Sign up to the Edinburgh Folk Club's email circulation list above to receive info 'as and when'.
 This info will be conveyed mainly via the club's weekly newsletter each Monday during the club's annual season.
 The newsletter is packed with info about EFC as well as info from all over Scotland about folk clubs, gigs and concerts, festivals - what's going on generally around the country to inform the travelling folk fan.